Bilal2453/coro-docs/docs/coro-fs.md

 Luvit's built-in `fs` module already has asynchronous non-blocking operations (the calls not suffixed with `Sync`, as `Sync` calls *will* block a thread in the threadpool!) but they use the ugly callbacks!

+This allows you to perform all the FS operations Luvit built-in `fs` has, but with a synchronous code style making use of Lua coroutines.

-Note: that by choosing to do asynchronous FS, you are making a tradeoff.
+Note:  By choosing to do asynchronous FS, you are making a tradeoff.
-First off, Luvit (and coro-fs) uses Libuv for filesystem IO, while the synchronous blocking calls in the Luvit `fs` API (e.x. `fs.writeFileSync`) will block the main thread (when executed outside of a luv callback), they *still* allow other I/O operations to happen, and the event loop can still tick just fine, this is because Libuv has a threadpool which all I/O happens in (by default 4 threads and can be changed with the `UV_THREADPOOL_SIZE` environment variable).
+First off, Luvit (and coro-fs) uses Libuv for filesystem IO, while the synchronous blocking calls in the Luvit `fs` API (e.x. `fs.writeFileSync`) will block a thread, they *still* allow other I/O operations to happen, and the event loop can still tick just fine, this is because Libuv has a threadpool which all I/O happens in (by default 4 threads and can be changed with the `UV_THREADPOOL_SIZE` environment variable), one of those threads is blocked instead.
 So you can aboslutely be doing 4 blocking reads/writes (by default) before you actually run into issues where you need asynchronous FS.
 For example, if you are running a web server where you read a file and send it back, it is possible that you could receive 4 connections at the same time, they all concurrently read some file and send the responses back without interrupting each other.
 The tradeoff you make by using asynchronous FS is performance, synchronous I/O is much faster but it blocks a thread in the threadpool, while asynchronous I/O is much slower but won't block any threads.
 Unless you are running a very busy server, I can't imagine you need asynchronous FS!

 Another Note: Luvit built-in async fs *ALREADY* has coroutine support which achieve a similar purpose to this module: